Larry Bird

 Larry Joe Bird (born December 7, 1956) is an American former professional basketball player, coach, and executive in the National Basketball Association (NBA).
 Nicknamed "the Hick from French Lick" and "Larry Legend", Bird is widely regarded as one of the greatest basketball players of all time.
 He is the only person in NBA history to be named Rookie of the Year, Most Valuable Player, Finals MVP, All-Star MVP, Coach of the Year, and Executive of the Year.

 Growing up in French Lick, Indiana, Bird was a local basketball star.
-Highly recruited, he initially signed to play college basketball for coach Bob Knight of the Indiana Hoosiers.
-However, Bird dropped out after one month and returned to French Lick and attended a local college.
+Highly recruited, he initially signed to play college basketball for Indiana University Bloomington.
+However, he dropped out after one month and returned to French Lick to attend a local college.
 The next year, he attended Indiana State University, ultimately playing three years for the Sycamores.
-Selected by the Boston Celtics with the sixth overall pick in the 1978 NBA draft after his second year at Indiana State, Bird elected to stay in college and returned for the 1978–79 season.
-He then led his team to an undefeated regular season.
-The season finished with a national championship game match-up of Indiana State against Michigan State and featured a highly anticipated match-up of Bird against Michigan State great Magic Johnson, thus beginning a career-long rivalry that the two shared for over a decade.
-Michigan State won, ending the Sycamores' undefeated streak.
+Bird was selected by the Boston Celtics as the sixth overall pick in the 1978 NBA draft after his second year at Indiana State, but he elected to stay in college for the 1978–79 season.
+He led Indiana State to an undefeated regular season and a berth in the national championship, where they faced Michigan State and Magic Johnson, a match-up which launched a career-long rivalry between the two players.

-Bird entered the NBA for the 1979–80 season, where he made an immediate impact, starting at power forward and leading the Celtics to a 32-win improvement over the previous season before being eliminated from the playoffs in the conference finals.
-Bird played for the Celtics during his entire professional career (13 seasons), leading them to five NBA Finals appearances and three NBA championships.
-Bird played most of his career with forward Kevin McHale and center Robert Parish, considered by some to be the greatest front court in NBA history.
+Bird entered the NBA for the 1979–80 season, where he made an immediate impact, leading the Celtics to a 32-win improvement over the previous season.
+Bird played for the Celtics during his entire 13-season professional career, leading them to five NBA Finals appearances and three NBA championships.
+He played most of his career with forward Kevin McHale and center Robert Parish, considered by some to be the greatest front court in NBA history.
 Bird was a 12-time NBA All-Star, won two NBA Finals MVP awards and received the NBA Most Valuable Player Award three consecutive times (1984–1986), making him the only forward in league history to do so.
 Bird was also a member of the gold medal-winning 1992 U.S. Olympic basketball team, known as the "Dream Team".
-He was inducted into the Naismith Memorial Basketball Hall of Fame twice as a player—first in 1998 as an individual, and again in 2010 as a member of the "Dream Team."
+He was inducted into the Naismith Memorial Basketball Hall of Fame twice as a player—first in 1998 as an individual, and again in 2010 as a member of the "Dream Team".
 Bird was voted onto the NBA's 50 Greatest Players in NBA History list in 1996, and subsequently the 75th Anniversary Team list in 2021.
 A versatile player at both forward positions, Bird could play both inside and outside, being one of the first players in the league to take advantage of the newly adopted three-point line.
 He was rated the greatest NBA small forward of all time by Fox Sports in 2016.